 Talinum paniculatum is a succulent subshrub commonly known as Jewels of Opar, Fame Flower, or Pink Baby's Breath.
 It is a charming plant that no garden should be without.
 The stunning lime green leaves bring a cooling feel to any garden, and the hazy red flowers look like smoke or cotton candy hanging over the plants.
 Excellent for hot, dry areas or as a pot plant on sunny decks.
-Jewels of Opar needs full sun but is easy to grow and care for, takes little effort with a great reward.
-It is very easy to grow and care for, but you can eat it in your salad too!
+Jewels of Opar needs full sun but is easy to grow and care for, takes little effort with a great reward, and you can eat it in your salad too!

 Location and Care

-This plant prefers a full sun location but can tolerate a small amount of shade for part of the day.
+This plant prefers a full sun location but can tolerate partial shade.
 It does well in hot, dry areas.
 It can be drought-tolerant for several weeks but benefits from some watering.
-Jewels of Opar does best in sandy and well-drained soils and is tolerant of poor soils and heat.
-Excellent for rock gardens and hot areas where not too much else grows.
+Jewels of Opar does best in sandy, well-draining soil.
+It is excellent for rock gardens and hot areas where not too much else grows.

-The lime green leaves brighten up any garden, and it makes a beautiful border plant or addition to any flower garden.
+The lime green leaves brighten any garden, making it a beautiful border plant or addition to any flower garden.
 Will reseed itself once established.
 Just thin out the seedlings or transplant them to where you want them.
 If reseeding is undesirable, deadhead as seeds form.
-Sadly seeds usually form on the same stalks that are still flowering, so this is often hard to do.
+Sadly seeds usually form on the same stalks still flowering, so this is often hard to do.

-Jewels of Opar does well as a pot plant and is excellent on hot sunny decks where the lime green leaves provide an appearance of coolness.
+Jewels of Opar does well as a pot plant and is excellent on hot sunny decks.

 Growing

-Seeds are tiny, so although they can be sown directly outside, keeping weeds from the bed while they germinate can be difficult.
+Seeds are tiny, so although they can be sown directly outside, keeping weeds from the bed while germinating can be difficult.
 Indoor germination is recommended.
 If you choose to sow outside, do so 2 to 4 weeks after the first frost date when the soil is warm.

 Transplant to small pots and grow until small plants harden off before transplanting out.
 Do so on a cloudy day with a likelihood of rain to ensure the plant can establish itself well.
 Since planting in a hot sunny location, plants need to be watered well until established.